Introduction

 y = eβx (C1sinβx + C2cosβx) + e-βx(C3sinβx + C4cosβx)

 Warren and Richard (2002) published tables containing equations for analysing beams on elastic foundation subjected to different loads.
-The method described in the book has been employed to analyse a beam on elastic foundation and compare the results with Staad Pro software.
+The method described in the book has been employed in this article to analyse a beam on an elastic foundation and the results compared with the results from Staad Pro software.

 Solved Example

 A 600mm x 400mm rectangular beam is resting on a homogenous soil of modulus of subgrade reaction ks = 10000 kN/m2/m.
-The beam is 10m long, and carrying a concentrated load of W = 300 kN from the left hand side.
-Neglecting the self weight of the beam, and assuming freely supported ends, obtain the bending moment at the point of the concentrated load.
-Take modulus of elasticity of concrete Ec = 21.7 x 106 kN/m2.
+The beam is 10m long and carries a concentrated load of W = 300 kN at 3m from the left-hand side.
+Neglecting the self-weight of the beam, and assuming freely supported ends, obtain the bending moment at the point of the concentrated load.
+Take the modulus of elasticity of concrete Ec = 21.7 x 106 kN/m2.

 Solution